Enhancement of Novel View Synthesis Using Omnidirectional Image Completion: Preliminaries

 \section{Preliminaries}

-This section provides an overview of NeRF and OmniNeRF, which forms the basis of this study.
+Here, we present an overview of NeRF and OmniNeRF, which forms the basis of this study.
 NeRF employs a multi-layer perceptron to construct a function that takes the 3D position $x \in \mathbb{R}^3$ and a unit-norm viewing direction $d \in S^2$ as the input, and outputs density $\sigma \in \mathbb{R}$ and color $c \in \mathbb{R}^3$.
-Then, using the approximation method of volume rendering, the density and color on the ray that corresponds to the pixel of the image are integrated to calculate the RGB value.
+Using the approximation method of volume rendering, the density and color on the ray that corresponds to the pixel of the image are integrated to calculate the RGB value.
 Using images captured from multiple viewpoints, the weights of the MLP are learned to minimize the L2 error between the observed and predicted RGB values.

-OmniNeRF \cite{omninerf} generates multiple images at virtual camera positions from a single 360-degree RGB-D image, and utilizes these images to train NeRF.
-A set of 3D points is generated from the given RGB-D panorama and then these 3D points are reprojected into multiple omnidirectional images that correspond to different virtual camera locations.
+OmniNeRF \cite{omninerf} generates multiple images at virtual camera positions from a single 360-degree RGB-D image and then utilizes these images to train NeRF.
+A set of 3D points was generated from the given RGB-D panorama and then the 3D points are reprojected into multiple omnidirectional images that correspond to different virtual camera locations.
 When reprojecting the 3D points onto the virtual camera spheres, their sparsity of the 3D points causes the back part of the object, which is not originally visible to see through.
-To address this challenge, a median filter is applied to the depth map to mitigate the sparsity.
+To address this challenge, a median filter was applied to the depth map to mitigate the sparsity.